North Berwick West Links

-One of two golf courses within North Berwick, Scotland, the West Links is by far the more renowned.
-It regularly holds various championships and is used as a qualifying venue when The Open Championship is held at Muirfield (most recently 2013).
-It was opened in 1832 and occupies a place at the centre of golfing history.
+The West Links is a golf course in North Berwick, Scotland.
+It is the more renowned of two courses in the town.
+It has held various championships and has been used as a qualifying venue when The Open Championship has been held at Muirfield (most recently 2013).
+It was opened in 1832.

 History

 The area which is home to the course today — a strip of land adjacent to the beach and extending westward over 2 miles from the edge of the town centre to the nature reserve at Yellowcraigs — has been used for golf for at least 400 years, although early participants were not welcomed by local landowners or authorities.
 The course was officially opened in 1832 with six holes, so that competitions had to be played over three rounds.
 After a period of expansion which began in 1868, the course featured 18 holes by 1877 and was extended to a "full length" of 6095 yards in 1895.
 The last major alteration to the course was masterminded by Ben Sayers in 1932, since when the layout of the course has hardly changed.
 Today the course measures 6,420 yards.
 In 2025, the West Links hosted the Scottish Men's Open Championship.
+It is owned by East Lothian Council.

 Clubs

 Four golf clubs are based at the West Links: the North Berwick Golf Club (founded 1832), Tantallon Golf Club (1853), Bass Rock Golf Club (1873) and the North Berwick Ladies Golf Club (1888).
-The North Berwick G.C. is the 13th oldest club in the world, and only St Andrews has a club which has continuously played over the same course for longer.
-In 2005 it voted to give ladies full rights as members for the first time: ironic, as it was originally the first club in the world to allow ladies to become members.
+The North Berwick Golf Club is the 13th oldest club in the world, and only St Andrews has a club which has continuously played over the same course for longer.

+The North Berwick Golf Club and the Tantallon Golf Club both maintain clubhouses, the former with the prime location off the 18th green and the latter just over the road.
+Both clubhouses have changing rooms and dining facilities.